batanoffs/e-books/README.md

 -   [ ] fix catalog hover buttons issues and functionality
 -   [ ] fix issues with Menu component from Material UI for anchorEl property
 -   [x] update cart logic and think about state management issues for items and quantity
--   [ ] updated carousels functionality buttons etc
+-   [x] update carousels functionality buttons etc
--   [ ] update theme and reuseable code for scss and maybe react
+-   [x] update theme and reuseable code for scss and maybe react
 -   [ ] update filters for catalog Pages
 -   [ ] update logic for checkout page
 -   [ ] add property for product type to each model schema of items/products